 - The borrower's business used for qualifying purposes must have been in existence for at least two years.
 The borrower also must own the business for at least two years in case of the change of ownership.
-However, a person who has a shorter history of business existence/ownership, from 12 to 24 months, may be considered, as long as the borrower's previous employment is verified to be in a field that provides the same products or services as the current business or in an occupation in which they had similar responsibilities to those undertaken in connection with the current business.
-In such cases, the underwriter must give careful consideration to the nature of the borrower's level of experience.
-A change in structure is allowed with proper documentation example borrower previously was a sole proprietor but has changed structure to an LLC. - All parties listed on each bank account must also be borrowers on the loan (personal bank statements) - To understand the nature of business and its operations, underwriter may request the borrower or tax preparer to provide a written, signed statement to include the following information about the business: - The nature of the business - How income is generated - How long the business has been in existence - Statements must be the most recent consecutive months available at the application date, all pages.
+A change in structure is allowed with proper documentation example borrower previously was a sole proprietor but has changed structure to an LLC. - All parties listed on each bank account must also be borrowers on the loan (personal bank statements) - To understand the nature of business and its operations, underwriter may request the borrower or tax preparer to provide a written, signed statement to include the following information about the business: - The nature of the business - How income is generated

+- How long the business has been in existence - Statements must be the most recent consecutive months available at the application date, all pages.
 Must comply with documentation age requirement in Section 6.2.
 Should Age from the most recent bank statement provided to note date is over the age requirement, additional statements must be provided to meet age requirements. - Underwriter must verify the business is currently open and operating within 120 business days of the note date (see examples of verification methods within these Guidelines). - Statements must support stable and generally predictable deposits. - Unusual deposits should be documented.
-Unusual deposits will be determined by the underwriter's analysis of the loan file.

-- Deposits/earnings trend showing a consistent decline over the prior years should not be considered as stable or usable income for qualification purposes.
+Unusual deposits will be determined by the underwriter's analysis of the loan file. - Deposits/earnings trend showing a consistent decline over the prior years should not be considered as stable or usable income for qualification purposes.
 A written explanation for the decline should be obtained from the borrower and/or employer.
 In instances where there is sufficient information to support the use of the income, the most recent lower income over the prior 2-year period must be used and may not be averaged. - Statements can be accepted from banks, thrifts, credit unions and other regulated financial institutions.
 Well-recognized payment processors such as PayPal can be considered on a case-by-case basis. - Additional income deposited into the bank accounts but derived from a source other than the self-employed business may not be included in the bank statement average (personal bank statements). - W-2 earnings or other income sources not associated with self-employment, such as employed as a wage earner or spouse's income, must be documented using Full Doc. - When wage income is combined with bank statement documentation, a tax return is not required for the full income documentation, as this would invalidate the bank statements. - The 4506-C is still required; however, box 7 should be checked and box 8 should be filled to obtain a transcript of W-2 earnings only. - 4506-C is not required except as described above for co-mingled income. - Tax returns and Transcripts are not required for the program and must not be provided.
 If Tax returns and/or Transcript are provided the loan will be ineligible for bank statement documentation. - Bank Statements may be provided by Chase, Wells Fargo or other United States banking institutions along with a copy of printouts from accounts with verifiable URL references are acceptable.
 The bank statements must be translated to English.